 The company will also need to consider the impact of the Privacy Act 1988 (Cth), which regulates the company's handling of personal information about individuals.
 There are also differing laws across various state and territory jurisdictions about the ability to use surveillance or recording devices to obtain information without the consent of the person under surveillance.
 As privacy and surveillance considerations can arise in various ways throughout an internal investigation, the investigations team should ensure it has addressed the relevant legal requirements when embarking on data collection.

 Another key aspect of any investigation is interviewing relevant individuals.
-It is vital that the investigations team properly identifies the relevant individuals, and arranges for them to be interviewed separately, in an appropriate order, and with clear objectives.
-A core bundle of documents should be produced for each interviewee to be taken through during the course of the interview.
+It is vitally important that the investigations team properly identify the relevant individuals, and arrange for them to be interviewed separately, in an appropriate order, and with clear objectives.
+A core bundle of documents should be produced, for each interviewee to be taken through during the course of the interview.
 It is generally not desirable to provide the interviewees with advance copies of the documents, and they should not be permitted to retain copies of any such documents.
 The interviewees should also be instructed not to discuss their evidence with anyone else.
-This is to maintain confidentiality, avoid a potential waiver of privilege and also avoid the potential contamination of evidence.
+This is to maintain confidentiality, avoid a potential waiver of privilege and also avoid potential contamination of evidence.

 When conducting interviews, the company's legal representatives should clearly inform the interviewee that they represent the interests of the company, and while the content of the interview is confidential and privileged, the company reserves the right to waive that confidentiality or privilege in the future.

-In Australia, written records of the interview created by internal or external lawyers for the purpose of advising the company will usually be privileged.
-This is not the case for notes taken by the interviewee, or any ‘support person’ brought into the interview by the interviewee.
-The only exception is where notes are created by the interviewee’s appointed legal representative, who has attended the interview for the purpose of advising the interviewee.
+In Australia, written records of the interview created by internal or external lawyers for the purpose of advising the company will usually be privileged (discussed below).
+That is not the case for notes taken by the interviewee, or any ‘support person' brought into the interview by the interviewee.
+The only exception is where notes are created by the interviewee's appointed legal representative, who has attended the interview for the purpose of advising the interviewee.
 Those notes will ordinarily be privileged in the hands of the interviewee, but not the company.

-The investigations team should also consider whether it is useful to record the interview (particularly in the current environment where many interviews may be occurring by platforms such as Zoom or Microsoft Teams, which provide inbuilt recording functions), or obtain a signed written statement from the interviewee reflecting the evidence given during the interview.
-If the interview was recorded, the team should also consider whether to request that the interviewee sign a transcript of the interview, verifying its accuracy.
+The investigations team should also consider whether it is useful to record the interview, or obtain a signed written statement from the interviewee reflecting the evidence given during the interview.
+In the event the interview was recorded, the team should also consider whether to request the interviewee sign a transcript of the interview, verifying its accuracy.
 The assessment of how to record the interview may be influenced by views about the prospect of future regulatory or litigious activity.
-The more typical course has been for Australian regulators to exercise their compulsory powers to conduct their own interview processes, rather than request access to written statements or notes of witness interviews produced in the course of internal investigations (requests are typically met with claims of privilege).
-However, there have been recent shifts in this position, where companies have sometimes agreed to provide output from internal investigations to regulators under a ‘limited waiver’ structure, or where regulators have shown a preparedness to challenge privilege claims made over notes taken during internal investigations (the litigation by the Australian Securities and Investments Commission against AMP Limited challenging privilege claims in such notes, which settled in March 2019 prior to hearing, being one example and, more recently, the Australian Taxation Office).
-Accordingly, companies should bear these possibilities in mind when conducting internal investigations.
-Even if privilege over such materials is maintained in Australia, if the subject matter of the investigation involves multi-jurisdictional issues, regulators in other jurisdictions may have different practices and different rules as to the availability of privilege claims may apply.
+Unlike some other jurisdictions, it is not yet commonplace for Australian regulators to request access to written statements, or notes of witness interviews, produced in the course of internal investigations; any such requests are typically met with claims of privilege.
+The more typical course is for Australian regulators to exercise their own compulsory powers to conduct their own interview processes.
+However, companies should bear in mind the possibility of such requests, particularly if the subject matter of the investigation involves multi-jurisdictional issues, where regulators in other jurisdictions may have different practices, and different rules as to the availability of privilege claims may apply.

 Reporting on the investigation